InfamousMusicify/MOTD/README.md

-     Motd Sources: All the Minecraft Splashes as of Dec 2019, an evergrowing # of 2b2t Motds, Ubuntu 2007 Forums Motds, Discord Loading Lines, Google Translate Resource Pack, Minecraft Advancements, Random Ideas, And a fair amount of custom Motds.
+     Motd Sources: All the Minecraft Splashes as of Dec 2019, an evergrowing # of 2b2t Motds, Ubuntu 2007 Forums Motds, Discord Loading Lines, Google Translate Resource Pack, Minecraft Advancements, Random Ideas, And a fair amount of custom Motds, All Realms's Twitch Quotes as of 3-27-20, All Futurama Motd's.

      You can use the command "scoreboard players set @p Logout 1" to trigger a message for the closest player, or "scoreboard players set @a[distance=..50] Logout 1" for an area of effect message.